PranshuC/EcomUserService/README.md

 2. Static IPs : Networking and Security > Elastic IPs (Associate address to EC2 instance)
 3. Docker - DockerFile
    https://aw.club/global/en/blog/how-to-dockerize-spring-boot-application

+### Backend Projects: Implementing Search: Paging, Sorting, Elastic Search [29-01-24]
+1. Use customAPIs to connect ProductService with UserService
+2. Verify the UserService > AuthController "/validate "API.
+3. Validate User by decoding Token > Payload

+OAuth2Service does make sense, if Google-type log-in option is required. <br>
+But, we just need internal-connect between microservices, so custom APIs give flexibility <br>
+to implement LDAP server etc.

+Token should never be validated in Service layer.
+Do in Controller, better even before it using SpringSecurity